philippwesche/chewlang/README.md

-**Chew** or **chewlang** is intended to be a high-level programming language and code generator with heavy emphasis on regular expressions and anticipated use in data scraping.
+**Chew** or **chewlang** is a high-level programming language and code generator with heavy emphasis on regular expressions and anticipated use in data scraping.

 It currently compiles down to Perl5.